cap-js/docs/java/cqn-services/remote-services.md

         name: s4-business-partner-api
 ```

-If your CAP application is using IAS and you want to to call a _remote API_ that is provided by another IAS-based application (ie. Application2Application scenario), you can utilize a simplified security configuration in the destination.
+If your CAP application is using IAS and you want to call a _remote API_ that is provided by another IAS-based application (ie. Application2Application scenario), you can utilize a simplified security configuration in the destination.
 As a pre-requisite, your CAP application and the called application need to trust the same IAS tenant and you need to define a dependency in IAS to consume the respective API provided by the _remote API_.

 Create a destination configuration like this: